abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 - https://davidvlijmincx.com/posts/java-virtual-threads/

 ## Async Processing - CompletableFuture
 CompletableFuture is a framework to execute code asynchronously and return a `Future<T>` reference.
+It also uses `ForkJoinPool` just like streams.

 `class CompletableFuture<T> implements Future<T>` so we can store output of function in CompletableFuture too as shown in the examples below:
 ```java